GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_orchestration.md

 We want to address the research question: What is the likely power draw that EVs will demand?

 At the beginning of the co-simulation, the distributions defined above will be sampled _N_ times within the EV federate, where _N =_ the number of parking spots/charging ports in the garage.
 The output of the initial sampling is the number of requested Level 1, 2, and 3 charging ports.
-The SOC for the batteries on board are initialized to a uniform random number between 0.05 and 0.5, and these SOC are sent to the Charger federate.
+The SOC values for the batteries on board are initialized to a uniform random number between 0.05 and 0.5, and these SOC values are sent to the Charger federate.
 If the SOC of an EV battery is less than 0.9, the EV Controller federate tells the EV battery in the EV federate to continue charging.
-Otherwise, the EV Charger disconnects the EV battery, and instructs the it to sample a new EV battery from the distributions (one sample).
+Otherwise, the EV Charger disconnects the EV battery and instructs it to sample a new EV battery from the distributions (one sample).

 After the two federates pass information between each other -- EV Battery sends SOC, EV Charger instructs whether to keep charging or resample the distributions -- the EV Battery calculates the total power demanded in the last time interval.